heyx3/GPUNoiseForUnity/README.md

 All the nodes this plugin currently offers are listed here:

-* Noise: Exposes a wide variety of 1D, 2D, or 3D noise algorithms (all of which return a value between 0 and 1) with a scale/weight value for convenience when combining multiple octaves of noise.
-They can all optionally wrap around their edges so that the resulting noise tiles nicely.
+* Noise: Exposes a variety of 1D, 2D, 3D, or 4D noise algorithms (all of which return a value between 0 and 1) with a scale/weight value for convenience when combining multiple octaves of noise.
+They can all optionally wrap around their edges so that the resulting noise tiles every 1 units.
     * White noise: a pseudo-random value.
     * Grid noise: Creates 1x1 square blocks of noise by getting White Noise for the `floor` of the seed value.
     * Linear noise: Like Grid noise but with a linear interpolation between values, yielding smooth diamond shapes instead of square blocks.
     * Smooth noise: Like Linear noise but smoother and a bit more expensive.
     * Smoother noise: Like Smooth noise but even smoother and a bit more expensive.
     * Perlin noise: Like Smooth noise but with fewer blocky artifacts, and much more expensive.
     * Worley noise: Generates a random point in every 1x1 block of space and outputs noise based on how far away the given value is from the nearest point.
+Note that Worley noise only tiles properly if the scale is a power of two.
 * UV: The X, Y, or Z coordinate (from 0 to 1) of the pixel in the render texture currently being generated.
 The Z coordinate is useful when generating 3D textures.
+It can also be thought of as a seed value for 2D noise.
 * Custom Expression: A custom HLSL expression with any number of inputs.
 * Float Parameter: A shader parameter that can be easily changed after the graph has been compiled into a Material.
 * Tex2D Parameter: A texture parameter that can be easily changed after the graph has been compiled into a Material.